 In the search for sustainable packaging, we stumbled upon Rajapack.
 We like them because not only do they possess ISO 9001 and ISO 14001 certification, member of FSC France and they also have a clear and determent vision on sustainability.

 They have set themselves 10 principles and formulated their own goals.
 For instance they want to ‘increase the procurement of environmental products’, ‘communicate and promote their environmental actions’ and have founded the RAJA-Danièle Marcovici Foundation.
 This foundation co-funds charitable projects to strengthen the position of women at risk of violence, injustice and poverty around the world.
+Find their products and visions on their site.

 We love ourselves some green.
 That’s why we love using Growing paper.
 This paper has a little surprise for you.
 During the making process, flower seeds are added.
 The paper is made of potatoes and printed with biodegradable ink so it totally disappears when planted.

 After reading, plant your growing paper.
 Cover the paper with some soil, water frequently, give it some love and wait till the flowers start to grow and bloom.
+Read more about this company and the paper they make here.

 Blue LOOP is a Dutch company who has the big ambition to make waste history.
 They start by focussing on the clothing industry, jeans in particular.
 A pair of jeans is very valuable, because of the cotton it’s made of.
 They collect the jeans and put them in a powerful shredder to reclaim the cotton fibers.
 These light blue fibers get respun in Italy into yarn.
 This yarn is used to make new products, sometimes combined with recycled wool for warmth.
 Their philosophy is ‘WORN to REBORN’.